ksangeeta2429/edgel3/docs/source/tutorial.rst

 Introduction
 ------------
-Welcome to the EdgeL3 tutorial!
-We will show you how you can compute audio embeddings for resource constrained devices.
+With EdgeL3, you can compute audio embeddings that can be useful for resource constrained devices.
 Note that only audio formats supported by `pysoundfile` are supported (e.g. WAV, OGG, FLAC).

 .. _using_library: